Generic Name: nitric oxide (inhalation gas) (NYE trik OX ide)

 Nitric oxide is usually given for up to 14 days.
 You baby may need to be weaned off this medication slowly, using less and less before treatment is stopped completely.

 Your baby's breathing, blood pressure, oxygen levels, and other vital signs will be watched closely during treatment with nitric oxide.
+This will help your doctor determine how long to continue treatment with nitric oxide.
+Your child may also need blood tests.

 What happens if a dose is missed?